Is it possible to love your husband too much?

 Words hurt, lack of supportive frazzles.
 It create shadows, long shadows that linger long after the words have been said.

-Today, after laughing myself silly in our little study, all tingly about my man and our crazy life, as I brush away these dews of self doubt, I think about a private- but-very-public note to myself.
+Today, after laughing myself silly in our little study, all tingly about my man and our crazy life, as I brush away these dews of self doubt, I write a private- but-very-public note to myself.

 I make it public because I suspect you dear wife will have moments like today.